snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking_mobile/product_list.md

 post = ""
 +++

 Product List events are used for tracking views and interactions of any kind of list of products on an e-commerce store.
-These events are more commonly used for the product list pages, but can also be used to track similar list-like elements such as:
+These events are more commonly used for the product list screens, but can also be used to track similar list-like elements such as:

 - Shop-The-Look lists.
 - Frequently-Bought-With lists.